Wenlab/Larval-Zebrafish-Tracking/README.md

 <details>
 <summary> Motion stage control </summary>

 We adopted the model predictive control (MPC) method in [(1)](https://www.nature.com/articles/nmeth.4429) to control the X-Y motorized stage.
 We modeled the motion of the stage and the fsh, and then selected the optimal stage input by minimizing future tracking error.
-The main program of his part is [MPC_main.cpp](Track/MPC_main.cpp) which will call [MPC.cpp](Track/MPC.cpp).
+The main program of this part is [MPC_main.cpp](Track/MPC_main.cpp) which will call [MPC.cpp](Track/MPC.cpp).

 1. Kim, D. H., Kim, J., Marques, J. C., Grama, A., Hildebrand, D. G., Gu, W., Li, J. M., and Robson, D. N. Pan-neuronal calcium imaging with cellular resolution in freely swimming zebrafsh. *Nature methods*, 14(11):1107–1114, 2017.